sherobbedmyboots/malkoo/Templates/javascript.md

 JS isn't good with optimizations

+### asm.js
 JS is a high level language (textual), these are harder to optimize code with

-asm.js is a compiler target compatible with plain JS takes C++, compiles it to JS, JS is translated into native code
+asm.js is a compiler target compatible with plain JS takes C/C++, compiles it to JS, JS is translated into native code improves performance by only using code that can be optimized ahead of time JS engine doesn't need to interpret the code, it immediately compiles it to assembly

 ## Web Assembly